mosen/puppet-cups/README.md

 Please submit any issues through Github issues as I don't have a dedicated project page for this module.

 ## Developer Guide

+### Vendor PPD Options

+The provider does not currently generate PPD files based upon the vendor supplied printer definition.
+This means that if the vendor has supplied a PPD with Apple extensions i.e You see a UI which allows you to pick printer features, then you need to generate your own ppd first for distribution.

+I would recommend doing a manual installation of the printer with the customizations from the ui picker, and then using the resulting PPD as the printer description.

 ### Contributing